apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 # Performance Benchmarks

-We run some benchmarks comparing Arrow 0.11.1 with the current master branch.
+We ran some benchmarks comparing Arrow 0.12.1 with the current master branch.
 We construct two kinds of Arrow tables with 10 columns each:

 * "Low cardinality" and "high cardinality" variants.
 The "low cardinality" case